isomerpages/mccy-iccs/_past-events/Mission:Unite/Overview.md

 During the finale on 5 December 2020, Singapore’s President Halimah Yacob delivered the closing speech, observed the idea pitching, and interacted with the teams after the event.

-The ten finalist teams received funding support of between SGD10,000 to SGD50,000 to carry out their social cohesion projects.
+The ten finalist teams received funding support of between SGD10,000 and SGD50,000 to carry out their social cohesion projects.

 ![](/images/61230.jpg)
 <font color = "grey"><font size="-1">Singapore's President Halimah Yacob presenting the awards to the winners of Mission:Unite on 5 December 2020.
 (Photo: IRCC)</font></font>